 I actually started a new note on my phone, wrote down everything that came to mind, and by the time I got done it was quite long!

-I got out of bed around 5am and filled out an entirely new business canvas for a pivot I am going to be making in my business.
+I got out of bed around 5am and filled out an entirely new business canvas for a pivot I was going to be making in my business.

 This exercise gave me so much clarity on how I’m going to be moving forward, so I had to share it with you.